taustation-fan/taustation-fan.github.io/README.md

 [the wiki for a price
 list](http://taustation.wikidot.com/government-center#toc1).

-The emergency shuttle leaves immediately after you chose to use it, and it is non-stop even from stellar systems other than Sol.
+The emergency shuttle leaves immediately when you chose to use it, and it is non-stop even from stellar systems other than Sol.

 ## Player and Station Levels